(updated October 24, 2018)

 Finally, users of the 5200 will have to resign themselves to the fact that the machine is loud when in use.
 Acoustics of individual kitchens and ingredient content and volume in the jar will of course affect the particular noise levels during any given blending operation, but, in general, the machine is louder than a much lesser-quality blender.
 Given the superior power of the 5200 to other blenders, this should not come as a complete surprise.
 Also worth noting is that the improved jar design of the 5200 over the previous model results in a noticeable reduction in noise in my personal experience.

 As mentioned above, Vitamix has been the de facto name in the high-performance blender market for approaching 80 years.
 You will find their machines with the same (or inferior) motors as the 5200 in bars, restaurants, and culinary schools across the country.
 Competition does exist, however.
 There are other blenders with comparable motor strengths, functionality, and ease of use on the market today.
 All of them, though, use the Vitamix standard as their benchmark.
 In fact, during my tenure in this business I’ve yet to meet a wholly unsatisfied customer of one of their products.
 I have, however, met several second and third-generation owners of the very same Vitamix machine – it having been passed down from one family member to the next.
 They are built to last.
-The quality of this American-made brand is unsurpassed.
-And, as the 5200 model represents not only the best of Vitamix craftsmanship found in earlier models, but also incorporates several newly-discovered technological advances, there is no reason to believe that many, many 5200s, too, will not be found in the kitchens of multiple generations to come.
+The quality of this American-made brand is unsurpassed, and this model is as relevant in 2014 as any of those Vitamix has more recently introduced.